CDCgov/prime-reportstream/prime-router/docs/design/validation/design.md

 A factory/builder shall consume the validationProfile setting and produce reusable, cached validation objects (i.e. instance of configured FhirValidator in a wrapper/interface) that can be used to validate FHIR data.

+### Shared Components
+To facilitate reuse and extensibility, a new setting type `validationProfile` shall be created representing a type of validation, the validations to perform, and any applicable configuration parameters.
+This setting is reusable because senders and receivers can only be set up to receive one format at a time, so there should not be confusion over which validationProfile pertains to which format.

+When a message fails validation, validation errors should show up in:
+- The submission history API
+- The Action Log in the database in such a way that the engagement team can easily query for it
+  - Submission validation failures should show up in Submission History UI
+    - Sender is responsible for issue triage escalating to ReportStream as necessary
+  - Send failures should show up in last-mile failures
+    - ReportStream is responsible for issue triage
+- Notify the sender immediately in API response if parse validation fails

+Tickets needed for both epics:
+- Create the validation profile setting: https://github.com/CDCgov/prime-reportstream/issues/9161
+- Add validation errors to the submission history API: https://github.com/CDCgov/prime-reportstream/issues/9036
+- Add validation errors to the action log: https://github.com/CDCgov/prime-reportstream/issues/9221

+### FHIR Validation

 #### Submission
 We currently use an `IParser` instance to parse and read some metadata.
 By default, the IParser performs some validation